Spirit of Place

 Eligibility

-Applicants should have a strong connection to a community based in or near the Hudson Valley that is grounded in a faith, religious, spiritual and/or ethical tradition, and preferably hold a leadership role in their community.
+The training is open to all who feel called to apply.
+Preference will be given to applicants with a strong connection to a community based in or near the Hudson Valley that is grounded in a faith, religious, spiritual and/or ethical tradition, and preferably hold a leadership role in their community.
 Attendance will be limited in order to create an intimate environment that allows for more candid and meaningful discussion.

 Application Process